sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 Self-assessment involves asking questions such about how we wish to grow.
 What is involved in growing in a given area?
 What opportunities can we find and/or create to grow?
 How do we take responsibility for working on ourselves?
 How does the feedback from others and the results of our attempts to develop tell us how we are doing?
 How do we decide what to do with the feedback we receive from others?

-# How to Succeed in this Class
+# How to Succeed in this Course (and in life!)

-If you wish to achieve a good grade, please do the following:
+If you wish to succeed in this course (and achieve a good grade), please do the following:

-* Show up for class – every class.
-This course depends on student engagement.
+* Do all of the course activities listed on the [course website](https://crwr1100.netlify.com/category/activities/) and do them with enthusiasm.
+Do one activity each week for nine weeks.
+* Do all of the readings.
-* Contribute consistently to the creative community and respond to the contributions of others.
+* Contribute consistently to your repository.
 * Take the initiative to plan and develop your composition.
 This course is (very likely) more fluid and organic than you are used to.
 Your ability to manage your time, commitment, and energy is crucial.
-* Speak up in every class.
 * Don’t look for the right answer to a question or challenge.
 Instead, find the answer that is meaningful to you.
 * Ask for help if you need it.
 Open an issue if you need help (use the `Issues` tab).
-* Commit to your project in a substantial way.
+* Commit to your composition in a substantial way.
 Good projects take time.
 Rushed projects are obviously rushed.

 Finally, please be attentive to the [KPU policies](https://www.kpu.ca/policies) on academic honesty and plagiarism.

-# Attendance and Participation
+# Activities and Engagement

+Do all of the creative activities listed on the [course website](https://crwr1100.netlify.com/category/activities/).
+Do one activity each week for nine weeks.
+Instructions are included for each activity.
+If you get stuck, ask for help.

+Then, after you have completed nine weeks of creative exercises, writing, and readings, you will have two weeks to complete your draft composition.
+You may use these two weeks to work on your own or in consultation with your instructor (using the communication methods outlined below).

-The expectation is that you will attend all sessions and involve yourself in the class process.
-Your willingness to engage creatively with the learning process, to take appropriate personal risks, and to participate in group activities are all central to your involvement in this class.
-Because developing a style of authentic creative inquiry is very much a process of blending your own personal awareness with skills and practical techniques, your own emotional involvement in the class is as important as your academic knowledge of the material.
+This is a self-directed course, which makes your willingness to engage creatively with the learning process all the more important.
+Because developing a style of authentic creative inquiry is very much a process of blending your own personal awareness with skills and practical techniques, your own emotional involvement in the course is as important as your academic knowledge of the material.

 It's easy to identify those who possess exemplary interpersonal and creative skills.
 They are relaxed, open, responsive, and kind.
 Often they exhibit skills that we tend to assign to the social sphere: personal warmth, consideration of others, hesitancy to judge, sensitivity to emotions.
-In our class we focus on these interpersonal factors as a foundation for our experiences with one another.
+In our course we focus on these interpersonal factors as a foundation for our experiences with one another.
 And we itemize them as features along the continuum of self-awareness:

 * Commitment to the development of self-awareness.
 * Openness to interpersonal process.
 * Ability to participate in appropriate self-disclosure.
 * Consideration of and responsiveness to others.
-* Commitment to enhancing the interpersonal experience of everyone in the class.
+* Commitment to enhancing the interpersonal experience of everyone in the course.
 * Willingness to examine personal values, beliefs, and judgments.
 * Ability to take personal responsibility for learning.
 * Willingness to deal with conflicts appropriately if and when they arise.